-Services that are covered for you What you must pay when you get these services

-Outpatient diagnostic tests and therapeutic services and supplies
+Services that are covered for you What you must pay when you get these services Outpatient diagnostic tests and therapeutic services and supplies Covered services include, but are not limited to: X-rays Radiation (radium and isotope) therapy including technician materials and supplies Surgical supplies, such as dressings Splints, casts, and other devices used to reduce fractures and dislocations Laboratory tests Blood - including storage and administration.

-- X-rays

-- Radiation (radium and isotope) therapy including technician materials and supplies

-- Surgical supplies, such as dressings

-- Splints, casts, and other devices used to reduce fractures and dislocations

-- Laboratory tests

-- Blood including storage and administration.
 Coverage of whole blood and packed red cells (as well as other components of blood) begins with the first pint of blood that you need.

-- Other outpatient diagnostic tests

-You may be responsible for additional cost-sharing for services received in an outpatient setting which include, but are not limited to, Part B drugs and radiological tests.
+Other outpatient diagnostic tests You may be responsible for additional cost-sharing for services received in an outpatient setting which include, but are not limited to, Part B drugs and radiological tests.
 Please see the "Medicare Part B prescription drug" section in this chart.

-You pay the following per procedure:

-Standard X-rays \$0 copayment

-Standard laboratory services \$0 copayment

-Standard diagnostic procedures and tests

-Examples of nonradiological diagnostic services include, but are not limited to, EKG's, pulmonary function tests, sleep studies and treadmill stress tests.

-Blood services \$0 copayment
+You pay the following per procedure: Standard X-rays \$0 copayment Standard laboratory services \$0 copayment Standard diagnostic procedures and tests \$0 copayment Examples of non- radiological diagnostic services include, but are not limited to, EKG's, pulmonary function tests, sleep studies and treadmill stress tests.
+Blood services \$0 copayment Medical supplies \$0 copayment Therapeutic radiological procedures (such as Radiation Therapy, Gamma Knife, and Cyber Knife procedures) \$0 copayment Diagnostic radiological procedures (specialized scans such as CT, SPECT, scans)

+MRI, MRA, Myelogram, Cystogram, ultrasound, and diagnostic nuclear apply

+Prior authorization rules

-Medical supplies \$0 copayment
+\$0 copayment